Australians asked to collect, donate dangerous spiders for antivenom programme

 Tenti said that no fatal funnel-web spider bites have been reported since the antivenom was developed in 1981.

-"We're the only place in Australia that collects venom for the antivenom program," she said, Xinhua news agency reported.
+"We're the only place in Australia that collects venom for the antivenom program," she said.

-Only male funnel-webs are milked for the antivenom program and Tenti said that it takes 150-200 milkings to create one vial of antivenom.
+Only male funnel-webs are milked for the antivenom programme and Tenti said that it takes 150-200 milkings to create one vial of antivenom.

 Anyone who encounters a funnel-web spider has been asked to collect it by coaxing it into a jar with a long spoon and filling the jar with moist soil or cotton before sealing it and handing it in at one of several of the zoo's donation points.